fbpx

 • Support policies that encourage the growth and modernization of telecommunications and energy infrastructure.

-• Oppose unnecessary regulations to infrastructure projects that include federal funding.
+• Oppose unnecessary regulations on federally funded infrastructure projects and support policies that streamline federal oversight.

 • Support the streamlining of competitive grant program application processes to better direct projects of local priority to the most competitive grant applicant.